Flowers + Plants 101

 - Warm colored arrangements.
 Spring doesn’t just have to be about pastels.
 Yes, warm colors, especially on the red end of the spectrum, are more associated with fall.
 However, you can use warm colors in your spring flower arrangement as well.
 Something like this pink, red, and orange tulip bouquet really forces you to wake up and get ready for spring activities.

 - Hydrangea picnic basket.
 If your location gets a break from spring rains, it is time for a picnic.
 Spring picnics are amazing: the weather is cooler and there are fewer annoying insects.
-Make your spring picnic extra special by including an arrangement of blue, pink, or purple hydrangeas in a decorative picnic basket.
+Make your spring picnic extra special by including a beautiful hydrangea flower bouquet in shades of blue, pink, or purple arranged in a decorative picnic basket.

 - Terracotta flower arrangements.
 Terracotta is the brownish earthenware pots that we typically see housing live plants.
 Spring is planting time in most climates.
 You can use these earthenware pots to house a beautiful spring bouquet of roses, daisies, lilies, or a combination of flowers.
 Flower arrangements in these vessels bring an ambiance of spring no matter where they are used.

 - Scabiosa, rose, and calla lily arrangement.
-Our purple scabiosas, white roses, and white and purple calla lilies arrangement (called Velvet in our catalog) screams spring.
+Our purple scabiosas, white roses, and white and purple calla lilies arrangement screams spring.
 It is not likely that you know scabiosas.
 These are flowers in the honeysuckle family.
 They bloom at the end of spring, as do roses.
 Calla lilies are a typical springtime flower.
 Taken together, the contrast of texture and color in this spring flower arrangement just works.

 - Contrasting colors and blooms.
 There are a wealth of springtime flowers and plants.
 This gives you a huge opportunity to play around with textures and colors.
 Perhaps pair an English rose with spiky, yellow witch hazel branches and drooping Scilla.
 The sky is the limit when it comes to springtime arrangements.
 Play around and find the combination that looks amazing to you.
 There is really no right answer.